 Harthill Eastfield & Greenrigg Children's Gala Day

-The Harthill Eastfield & Greenrigg Community Fund contributed funding to support the 2024 HEG Children’s Gala Day with an award of £5,500.
+The Harthill Eastfield & Greenrigg (HEG) Community Fund has contributed £39,120 via eight grants to the Harthill Eastfield & Greenrigg Children's Gala Day group over the last 11 years.

 The Harthill, Eastfield & Greenrigg (HEG) Community Fund supports community projects benefiting those living in the Harthill & Eastfield and Greenrigg community council areas.
 The fund provides grants to support charitable activities that improve people’s quality of life, increase opportunities for people to participate in community activity and promote community spirit in the local area.